The Ten Actors Methodology

 In the year 2000, the World Health Organization (WHO) declared stress to be the third most lethal disease of the 21st century after heart disease and cancer.
 Now it is widely recognized that excessive stress is the main cause of some 50% of these diseases.

 The Anatomy of Stress and The Ten Actors Methodology™ is a ground-breaking, one of a kind personal effectiveness methodology that continues to help prominent executives and leadership teams to prevent stress-related burnouts and develop their self-leadership, natural versatility and executive effectiveness.

-Contact us to get to know about the deeply impactful and highly enjoyable three-day Ten Actors seminar and how it can help your team to achieve its goals.
+Contact us to get to know about the deeply impactful and highly enjoyable three-day Ten Actors workshop.

 A vital element in the growth strategy of your business

 Consider for a moment the alarming cost to your organization of stress-related burnouts.
 The cost of deteriorating health and performance of human capital and also in purely financial terms is currently on a sharp rise in the corporate world.
 Embedding this invaluable developmental technology in your company’s culture will help to dramatically reduce stress burnouts and related costs by engendering superior awareness and enhanced personal and team effectiveness.
 The question is not: “Can we afford this education?”
 But: “Can we afford the consequences of not having it?”

 Change is in the Air

 We live in the era of change.
 Look around you to witness how change is affecting all and everything.
 The radical change dimension needs us to adapt in unprecedented ways.
 It is an overlord influence that flavors every part of living, every endeavor, and every intention.
 And it brings with it a new kind of stress: The stress of needing to cope with new unknowns, new forms of uncertainty and increasing ambiguity and volatility.